lueedith/cse15l-lab-reports/lab1.md

-1 cd ran with No Arguments
+1 `cd` ran with No Arguments

+  Absolute Path of Working Directory: `/Users/lueedith/lecture1`

   ![Image](1.png)

   Output: (No visual output, but it changes the working directory to the user's home directory)